Donor-advised funds: Simplify your giving strategy

 • Involve multiple members of the family, friends, or other advisors

-Since DAFs are public charities, they typically offer greater tax deductibility options and require less legal and financial paperwork than private foundations.
-For example, they help reduce administrative responsibilities for the donor, including filing annual tax returns, adhering to regulatory requirements, and paying excise taxes.
+However, DAFs require less legal and financial paperwork than private foundations and reduce administrative responsibilities for the donor.
+Rather than the individual donor, the DAF sponsor (a public charity) is responsible for handling tax filings, adhering to regulatory requirements, and paying excise taxes.

 How do you contribute to a donor-advised fund?